OpenSidewalks/OpenSidewalks-Schema/README.md

 <a id="nodes"></a>

-Nodes are Point features that also contain metadata to identify them as network (graph) vertices.
+Nodes are Point features (as defined in [Simple Feature Access](https://www.ogc.org/standards/sfa)) that also contain metadata to identify them as network (graph) vertices.
 They must have a unique (within the dataset) `_id` field.
 Therefore, the set of network vertices in the dataset could be summarized as a set of these `_id` field values, consistent with the definition of vertices within a graph in graph theory.
 As a result of storing these vertex identifiers, Nodes may be placed within a traversable graph using only metadata, not spatial inference.

 #### Edges